ejagnes/flexible_switch_2ISP/learning/README.md

 ## Folders

-There are two source codes for the two different simulations.
+There are two source code for the two different simulations.
 Folder "Hebbian_scaling" contains the code for the simulation with Hebbian and scaling models (figure 7).
 Folder "Hebbian_antiHebbian" contains the code for the simulation with Hebbian and anti-Hebbian models (figure 9).